A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Introduction

+The finiteness properties \emph{type} $\mathbf{F}_{n}$ are natural topological generalisations of the properties of finite generation and finite presentability.
+A group is said to be of type $\mathbf{F}_{\infty}$ if it is of type $\mathbf{F}_n$ for all $n$, or equivalently if it is the fundamental group of a connected, aspherical CW complex with finitely many cells in every dimension.
+The study of counterexamples to the von Neumann--Day problem has an interesting historical connection with finiteness properties of groups.
+In the $1970$s Thompson discovered a remarkable finitely presented group, which is now known as Thompson's group $F$.
+The elements $a,b$ from above generate a copy of $F$ acting on the real line by piecewise projective homeomorphisms.
+In $1979$ Geoghegan made the following conjectures about $F$ (See \cite{GeogConj}.) \begin{enumerate} \item $F$ is of type $\mathbf{F}_{\infty}$. \item $F$ does not contain nonabelian free subgroups. \item $F$ is nonamenable. \item All homotopy groups of $F$ at infinity are trivial. \end{enumerate}

 Conjectures $(1)$ and $(4)$ were proved by Brown and Geoghegan \cite{BrownGeoghegan}.
 Conjecture $(2)$ was proved by Brin and Squier \cite{BrinSq}.
 The status of $(3)$ still remains open.
-There is considerable interest in Conjecture $(3)$ especially because if $F$ is nonamenable it would be an elegant counterexample to the von Neumann-Day problem.
+There is considerable interest in Conjecture $(3)$ especially because if $F$ is nonamenable it would be an elegant counterexample to the von Neumann--Day problem.

-It is natural to inquire about the higher finiteness conditions satisfied by $\langle a,b,c\rangle$, especially in light of Geoghegan's conjectures about Thompson's group $F$.
-For a topologist, a finite group presentation describes a finite, connected, $2$-dimensional CW complex.
-An Eilenberg-Maclane complex for a group $G$ is a connected CW complex $X$ which is aspherical and satisfies that $\pi_1(X)=G$.
-A group is said to be of type $F_{\infty}$ if it admits an Eilenberg-Maclane complex with finitely many cells in each dimension.